snitha99/-Bike-Sales-Project/README.md

-Overview
+Overview:

 This project focuses on analyzing bike sales data to uncover insights into customer demographics and purchasing behavior.
 The dashboard provides a comprehensive view of key metrics, helping stakeholders make data-driven decisions.

-Key Steps in the Project
+Key Steps in the Project:

 Data Cleaning: Identify and remove duplicates, standardize categorical data (e.g., marital status, gender, age).